See and Learn Language and Reading

 The first steps in See and Learn Language and Reading are designed for young children who are just starting to understand and use words or signs.
 Later steps are suitable for older children who understand a small early vocabulary.

 See and Learn Language and Reading includes 14 steps, 4 of which are currently available:

-See and Learn Blending (coming soon)
+See and Learn Blending (under development)

 The See and Learn First Vocabulary steps introduce children to their first words at the earliest stage of language development in approximate developmental order.
 Each step is also designed to teach the vocabulary needed for a corresponding See and Learn First Phrases step.